mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 Google Adsense allows you to create ads / publicity in order to have monetization (money) when users click on it.

-Go to [http://www.google.be/adsense/start](http://www.google.be/adsense/start) and login.
+Go to [Google Adsense Website](http://www.google.be/adsense/start) and login.

 Click on "My ads", and "+ New ad unit".